Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 - swapping foot and hand (left foot, left finger)

 The real challenge now is to circle both feet and both fingers in opposition.
-For example, feet circling inward while fingers circling outward.
+For example, feet circle inward while fingers circle outward.
 You may want to replace the finger with a wrist and visualize a clock for each side of the body to make learning easier.

 9. Fist and Hand Placement